 The national holidays that makes the Golden Week are: Showa Day (April 29th); Constitution Day (May 3rd); Greenery Day (May 4th) and Children´s Day (May5th).

 Book now!
 That´s the Golden Tip!
-Everyone is planning to do or go somewhere.
+Everyone is planning to do something or go somewhere.
 And that´s why you are reading this article now.
 Hotels usually gets fully booked, rental cars run out of cars and diving companies get fully booked very quickly.

 If you need more tips to plan your trip, please feel free to dig in our website, there are more tips to help you to book and decide your next step.